 What should your puppy's day look like?

-If you ensure that all of the above activities are included in your Cocker's daily puppy care routine three or four times daily, your puppy will thrive.
+Your puppy will thrive if all of the above activities are included in your Cocker Spaniel puppy care routine three or four times daily.

-As your baby develops and becomes fully house-trained, he'll still need a regular puppy care routine, but it won't be as 'busy' as the one above.
+As your fur baby develops and becomes fully house-trained, he'll still need a regular puppy care routine, but it won't be nearly as busy as the one above.

 Use your judgement on this one, as puppies are little individuals (just like our children); they often develop in different ways and at different rates.

-If you have any pressing concerns about puppy care or your puppy's health, don't put them off.
+If you have any pressing concerns about puppy care or your puppy's health, don't put them off to see how they get on.
 Get in touch with your vet or veterinary nurse as soon as possible.

 Setting up a good puppy care schedule will give your Cocker Spaniel puppy a sense of comfort and well-being.